 When it comes to each of these fish and their diet, Bettas are carnivores and Neon Tetras are omnivores.
 This is not particularly ideal as Neon Tetras can happily eat Betta food, but Bettas can not eat or live off Tetra food.
-So, watch out that your Tetra isn't snacking on your Bettas food.
+So, watch out that your fish are not snacking on each others food.

 Low light aquarium plants are brilliant for both Bettas and Neon Tetras and they are low maintenance too, requiring far less CO2 and expensive lighting.
 Alternatively, artificial plants will do a similar job.
 Try and acquire thick and large artificial plants that offer good shelter.

 Personalities and Temperament of Neon Tetras and Betta Fish

 Bettas have picked up somewhat of a negative reputation amongst hobbyists, and for good reason too.
 They are aggressive fish, especially towards each other, and are also extremely territorial.
 However, when they are housed correctly with other compatible fish, they can behave pretty well, so understanding each species' habits and temperament is pivotal in preventing any conflicts.